Understanding Risk Factors of Heart Disease

 Many of these risk factors can affect each other.
 For instance, if you are a tobacco smoker, this can lead to high blood pressure, poorly managed diabetes can cause high blood pressure, and physical inactivity causes weight gain – to name a few.
 So, what can you do to help improve your risk factor profile?
 Maybe it is eating healthier or exercising more.
 Physical therapists are trained to understand cardiovascular fitness training and have a basic understanding of nutrition as well!

 Physical therapists are equipped with tools to help YOU achieve your best cardiovascular health!
 Show your heart some love and schedule a visit with your therapists at Witte Physical Therapy today!
-Contact us at 402-234-3333 in Louisville, 402-298-4747 in Plattsmouth, or 402-654-2121 in Hooper!
+Contact us at 402-234-3333 in Louisville, 402-298-4747 in Plattsmouth!
 Stay tuned for more info on heart health!